telerik/reporting-docs/embedding-reports/display-reports-in-applications/wpf-application/customizing/how-to-use-rounded-corners.md

 ````

-Supported for all of the themes available to the WPF Report Viewer.
+Supported in all of the themes available to the WPF Report Viewer.

 ## See Also